facebook/react-native-website/docs/typescript.md

 5. Run `yarn tsc` to type-check your new TypeScript files.

+## Using JavaScript Instead of TypeScript

+React Native defaults new applications to TypeScript, but JavaScript may still be used.
+Files with a `.jsx` extension are treated as JavaScript instead of TypeScript, and will not be typechecked.
+JavaScript modules may still be imported by TypeScript modules, along with the reverse.

 ## How TypeScript and React Native works

-Out of the box, transforming your files to JavaScript works via the same [Babel infrastructure][babel] as a non-TypeScript React Native project.
+Out of the box, TypeScript sources are transformed by [Babel][babel] during bundling.
 We recommend that you use the TypeScript compiler only for type checking.
+This is the default behavior of `tsc` for newly created applications.
 If you have existing TypeScript code being ported to React Native, there are [one or two caveats][babel-7-caveats] to using Babel instead of TypeScript.

 ## What does React Native + TypeScript look like